JuliHyro-Studios/BoxaraXLibrary.GenenicLib.LTS/devopsdoc.md

 ### Q: What happens if a command throws an exception?

 **A:** `CommandProcessorTemplate` catches command exceptions, renders an error, and normally keeps the shell loop running. `OnShellError` is the shell/build-level error callback; it is not a replacement for command-level error handling.

+### Q: What if a required parameter is missing?

+**A:** The framework validates required parameters before invoking `Execute()`.
+If a parameter is marked with `| require:true` and the value is missing or invalid, the command is skipped and a validation error is raised instead of running the command logic.

 ### Q: Why does the shell ask me to select a command?